MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Get-MgBetaCommunicationCallRecordOrganizerV2.md

 ## SYNOPSIS
 Identity of the organizer of the call.
 This relationship is expanded by default in callRecord methods.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgCommunicationCallRecordOrganizerV2](/powershell/module/Microsoft.Graph.CloudCommunications/Get-MgCommunicationCallRecordOrganizerV2?view=graph-powershell-1.0)

 ## SYNTAX